 Manufacturer warranties cover defects in the roofing materials and can last anywhere from 10 to 50 years, depending on the type of warranty.
 These warranties can be prorated, meaning the coverage amount decreases over time.

 It is essential to read manufacturer warranties carefully to understand what they cover.
-For example, many warranties do not cover damage from extreme weather conditions, such as hurricanes or tornadoes.
-This is where other types of insurance come in handy.
+For example, many warranties do not cover damage from extreme weather conditions.
+This can be a make-or-break decision factor for residents in regions that experience severe weather, such as hurricanes and tornados.
+If you have a manufacturer warranty that does not cover damage, it may be in your best interest to review different types of insurance.

 Workmanship warranties

 A workmanship warranty covers the installation of your roof and is typically provided by the roofing contractor who installs it.
 Workmanship warranties can vary from one year to several years, depending on the contractor.
-Therefore, it is essential to read the warranty carefully to understand what is covered and what is not.
-For example, many warranties do not cover damage caused by the homeowner or other contractors working on the roof.
+It is essential to read the warranty carefully to understand what is truly covered.
+Many warranties may not cover damage caused by the homeowner or other contractors.

 Warranty coverage